hgaaditya/hgaaditya/README.md

 Total experience of around 6 years, almost all of it in Technical troubleshooting and customer support.
 And some of it around Cloud Architecture, Containerization and IaC.

 1.🐘 Hadoop : Spark,Kafka,YARN,Hive etc.
-2.🛳 Platform & Ops : Docker, K8s, Ansible,AWS & Linux Administration.
+2.🛳 Platform & Ops : Docker, K8s ,Cloud Platforms & Linux.
 3.🌥️ Cloud : AWS : EC2,S3,IAM,EKS,ECR,Route 53,Cloudwatch,Load Balancers (And their counterparts from other cloud vendors).
-4.🔧 Infra as Code(IaC) : Ansible,Helm.
+4.🔧 Infra as Code(IaC) : Ansible,Terraform & Helm.

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [hgaaditya@gmail.com](mailto:hgaaditya@gmail.com)